Cortys/comic-backup/README.md

 ### Why it's not on Chrome Store?

-I am fairly certain comic platforms will, unfortunately, try to remove this extension from Chrome Store, because it goes around their DRM.
+I am fairly certain that *certain comic platforms* will, unfortunately, try to remove this extension from Chrome Store, because it goes around their DRM.

 How to use
 -----